Triangle Chapter, American Wine Society

 Overall Impression (2 points)

-from zero to the maximum number of points indicated (using guidelines provided
+the maximum number of points indicated (using guidelines provided on the form),

-on the form), then total, for a maximum score of 20.
-For example, wines
+then total, for a maximum score of 20.
+For example, wines rated 15-17 are

-attendees.
-We feel that regular use of the AWS evaluation chart will help
+feel that regular use of the AWS evaluation chart will help hone your

 Hints for Using the Chart